Infineon/Getting_Started_Box_IoT/README.md

 In the boards list **Tools** > **Board**, the ESP32 microcontroller boards are added and can be used from now on.
 For the ESP32 WEMOS D1 MINI choose the board **MH ET LIVE ESP32MINIKit**.

-## Sense2Go Shields
+## Shield2Go Boards

-For a quick start with the Sense2Go Shields you need to install the library for the respective Shield either with the built-in **Library Manager** of the Arduino IDE or directly from **github**.
+For a quick start with the Shield2Go boards you need to install the library for the respective Shield either with the built-in **Library Manager** of the Arduino IDE or directly from **github**.

 ### TLV493D-A1B6 3D Magnetic Sensor Shield2Go
 <a name="TLV493D"></a>